pharaox/carnalitas_sex/README.md

 * The [pregnancy chance](#pregnancy-chances) is dynamic instead of hardcoded, and depends on the fertility of the partners and their relationship with each other.
 * If the interaction is available on a character, the *Can Make Love* important action lists all characters that can be targeted.

 As in Carnalitas, there is a cooldown of 1 year before the interaction is available again, unless the *No Cooldown* Carnalitas option is chosen.
-Even if the cooldown is disabled, the stress and other effects will not apply if you have used the interaction (or a similar one such as *[Demand Sex](#demand-sex)*) in the last 1 year.
+In the latter case, the interaction is always available, but either its effects will be completely blocked, or its stress effects will be reduced if you have used it (or another sex interaction) in the last 1 year, depending on the *Make Love No Cooldown Effects Blocked* game rule setting.

+Unlike in Carnalitas, all sex interactions always get a cooldown against the recipient for 1 year that cannot be disabled.

 ##### Make Love Options